 To remain aware of the needs and priorities of the diverse communities in the County, Public Works representatives attend community meetings and maintain strategic relationships with our Board offices, community leaders, and cities.
-During this fourth quarter, Public Works staff attended 54 community and Town Council meetings and responded to over 560 inquiries or requests from Board offices and community leaders regarding community services.
-Trends in the concerns expressed during this third quarter include reports of encampments and persons experiencing homelessness (PEH), speeding, illegal dumping, potholes, nuisance properties, and illegal marijuana grows in the North County.
+During the first guarter of Fiscal Year 2022-23, Public Works staff attended 58 community and town council meetings.
+Trends in the concerns expressed during the first guarter include reports of encampments and persons experiencing homelessness (PEH), speeding/ street takeovers, dilapidated pavement, and nuisance properties.
 To enhance partnerships with community organizations, neighborhoods, and residents, guidelines to establish a Utility Box Beautification pilot program are in development.
 This program will contribute to improving the quality of life in communities with painted artistic displays on utility cabinets to enliven public right-of-way areas.
-Public Works is also taking a lead in considering the steps to convert the temporary outdoor dining program into a permanent program, to help local restaurant businesses and the economy recover from the challenges presented by COVID-19.
-Related to the Bipartisan Infrastructure Law, Public Works has taken a lead role on advocating for unincorporated area communities, to ensure our underserved communities receive their fair share of federal funding opportunities.
+Public Works will work with law enforcement to develop a plan to encourage safe cruising in unincorporated Los Angeles County.
+Public Works is also taking a lead role regarding the steps to convert the temporary outdoor dining program into a permanent program, to help local restaurant businesses and the economy recover from the challenges presented by COVID-19.
+Related to the Bipartisan Infrastructure Law, Public Works has taken a lead role to advocate for unincorporated area communities and ensure underserved communities receive their fair share of federal funding opportunities.